Brendan McFarlane: Maze Prison – hunger strikes and escape

 After the break-out, McFarlane resumed his IRA activities.
 In December 1983, he is alleged to have kidnapped supermarket executive Don Tidey in a bid to ransom him to raise money for the IRA.
 The kidnap was one of spate of kidnappings and robberies ordered by the IRA Army Council in the early 1980s to raise funds.
 Tidey was taking his 13-year-old daughter to school when he stopped at what he believed to be a Garda Síochána checkpoint.
 A gun was put to his head and he was bundled into a waiting car.
 A few days later his photograph was sent to Associated British Foods, and this was followed by a phone call demanding an IR£5 million ransom.

 The Gardaí eventually tracked Tidey and his kidnappers – four in all – to Derrada Wood in Ballinamore, County Leitrim on 16 December 1983.
 In the subsequent shoot-out, following which Tidey made his escape, a trainee Garda (Gary Sheehan) and an Irish Army soldier (Patrick Kelly) were killed.
 Tidey's kidnappers escaped.

-On 16 January 1986, McFarlane was recaptured in the Netherlands along with fellow escapee Gerry Kelly, and subsequently extradited to Northern Ireland, and released on parole from the Maze in 1997.
+On 16 January 1986, McFarlane was recaptured in the Netherlands along with fellow escapee Gerry Kelly, and subsequently extradited to Northern Ireland.
 By 1993, he had become the longest serving prisoner in the Maze.
+He was released on parole from the Maze in 1997.